canonical/checkbox/docs/tutorial/using-checkbox/test-report.rst

     - Tests Results
     - Logs

     You can expand entries in Tests Results and Logs sections to access more detailed information.
-Additionally, you can utilize the search bar to filter specific tests for easier navigation.
+Additionally, you can utilize *search bar* to filter specific tests for easier navigation.

 .. figure:: ../../_images/checkbox-test-report.png